annarosenthal/annarosenthal/README.md

 - 🐦 More often, I like [other people's tweets](https://twitter.com/nnrsntl)
 - 🎻 If I weren't a software engineer by day, I would be a librarian (the one who reads essays, short stories or memoirs all day and plays piano from time to time), or an orchestra conductor
 ______
-- 🌟 I’m currently interested in the topic of cultivating a sense of community in remote work environments
+- 🌟 I’m currently interested in the topic of mindful masculinity
 - 🌊 I'm forever interested in existentialism, sustainability, minimalism, simplicity, anti-consumerism and dismantling heteropatriarchy
 - 🖤 To me, you can never be too educated, too humble, too kind, too communicative or too well-dressed
 ______
-- 💬 Ask me about: my favorite Moira Rose's looks or how socks&stocks got me through the pandemic 🐾
+- 💬 Ask me about: my favorite Moira Rose's looks and quotes and/or why gender revolution is unfinished